-Calls for a general election by party leaders reached new highs after ex-Prime Minister Liz Truss announced that she would be stepping down after a whopping seven weeks in office last year.
-However, no general election was held and instead Rishi Sunak was appointed as the new leader of the Conservative party and took up the position of Prime Minister on 25 October 2022.
+Calls for a general election by reached new highs last year after ex-Prime Minister Liz Truss announced that she would be stepping down after a whopping seven weeks in office last year.
+However, no general election was held and unelected Rishi Sunak was appointed as the new leader of the Conservative party and took up the position of Prime Minister on 25 October 2022.

 How does a general election work?

 The UK is divided up into 650 constituencies, with each area having an MP representing it in Westminster.
 Each person in the UK has one vote to choose their preferred candidate.
 In the first-past-the-post system, the candidate who receives the most votes automatically becomes the MP for that constituency and wins a seat in the House of Commons.